Zap Mama: First Cycle: Adventures in Afropea (album1) and SabSylMa (album 2)

-The next album Sabsylma (Crammed Discs, 1994) featured Indian, Moroccan, and Australian influences and earned Zap Mama a Grammy nomination for Best World Music Album.
-Daulne explained that the sharper sound of Sabsylma was due to the increasing influence of American music, as a result of being on the road.
+The next album SabSylMa (Crammed Discs, 1994) featured Indian, Moroccan, and Australian influences and earned Zap Mama a Grammy for Best World Music Album.
+She was invited to perform with the Neville Brothers, Ai Jarreau and Bobby Mcferrin, Zap Mama toured the United States, Japan and Europe.
+Has appeared on numerous television programmes, including Sesame Street, Studio 54th, ABC TV, Arsenio Hall Show, BET, Jools Holland, Taratata, BBC News, etc. Contributed to the soundtrack of Mathieu Kassovitch's film "La Haine".

+Daulne explained that the sharper sound of SabSylMa was due to the increasing influence of American music, as a result of being on the road.
 "We've been touring so intensively.
 Adventures in Afropea 1 was a soft, African record with a natural, round sound.
-Sabsylma is hectic, sharper.
+SabSylMa is hectic, sharper.
 Not on purpose, mind you.
 I can't help it.
 If you're driving in a van for months, and you constantly hear the sounds of traffic, TV, hard rock on the radio ... those sounds hook up in your ears, and come out if you start to sing."

 In the studio, Daulne used an organic process of improvisation to create her music.
 "I'm always looking for sounds.
 Most of the time, I work with colors.
 Each sound needs different colors of voices.
 I dissect sounds, cut them in little pieces, order them, and reassemble them," says Daulne.
 "During the rehearsals, we light some candles, start a tape-recorder, close our eyes, and start making up a story.
 On that, we start adding sounds.
 We let ourselves go.
 We are carried away by the music."

-While Zap Mama worked on Sabsylma in the studio, Director Violaine de Villers made a documentary, Mizike Mama (1993), presenting a portrait of the group.
+While Zap Mama worked in the studio on their 1st album "Adventure afropéenne", Director Violaine de Villers made a documentary, Mizike Mama (1990), a portrait of the group.
 The film focuses on Daulne as the driving force behind the group and discusses the implications of membership in a racially mixed group that consciously fuses African rhythms and vocal tones with European polyphony.

+In 1995, Marie Daulne signed, co-created and performed an advert for Coca-Cola which was broadcast worldwide during the 1996 Summer Olympics in Atlanta (single: Brrlak /Take me KoKo) the women's quintet achieves worldwide fame and embarks on a world tour.